utorque/simpler-smart-calendar/prompt.md

 ## Your Role
 Extract task information from the user's input.
 You can return either a single task or multiple tasks if the input clearly describes multiple distinct tasks.

 **Important**: Prefer returning a single task whenever possible.
-Only split into multiple tasks if the input OBVIOUSLY describes multiple separate tasks (e.g., "prepare presentation AND email the client AND schedule meeting").
-Do not split tasks that are steps of a single larger task.
+Only split into multiple tasks if the input describes multiple separate tasks.
+If the task is larger, think step-by-step to create multiple tasks accordingly.
+It should remain as simple as possible.
+Keep tasks that clearly depend of each other as one task only.

 Each task should be a JSON object with the following fields:
 - **title**: A clear, concise task title (max 100 characters)